livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 A few interesting bits that we can observe:
 - `-cpu max` option - which enables all CPU features that are safe and supported by the architecture.
 - `-fsdev local,id=list_fs,path="$LIST_SRC"` - QEMU sharess a local folder with the guest VM using the 9p protocol.
 - `rdinit=/init"` - Upon initialisation, the script `/init` will be executed.
-The script is coming from `/boot/initramfs.cpio.gz`
+The script is coming from `/boot/initramfs.cpio.gz`.
 - If the script thinks we've been NICE, not NAUGHTY, we get the flag.

-To find out what's inside the init script, we can extract from the compressed initial RAM filesystem that Linux loads early during boot process:
+To find out what's inside the init script, we can extract it from the compressed initial RAM filesystem that Linux loads early during the boot process:
 ```bash
 ~ scp hacker@dojo.pwn.college:/boot/initramfs.cpio.gz ~/tmp
 ~ gzcat initramfs.cpio.gz | cpio -idmv
 ```

-Peeling off the layers, there's nother short script:
+Peeling off the layers, there's another short script:
 ```bash
 #!/bin/sh
 set -eu